 2. OF MORE VALUE.
 It is not always the same relation, nor is all Providence the same Providence.
-There are, as will be seen, gradations of care among the objects of the Divine universal lovingkindness.
-But when we include some other attributes, the Divine love in Christ Jesus and fidelity to His promises, the

-Prov. xvi. doctrine of a Special Providence begins at once to emerge.
-A man's heart deviseth his way; but the Lord directeth his steps: this is 9. an unlimited declaration of a universal control.
-But when it is work together for good to them that love God: the provision of His Providence carries out the purpose of His grace.
+There are, as will be seen, gradations of care among the objects of the Divine universal loving-kindness.
+But when we include some other attributes, the Divine love in Christ Jesus and fidelity to His promises, the doctrine of a Special Providence begins at once to emerge.
+A man's heart deviseth his way; but the Lord directeth his steps: 1 this is an unlimited declaration of a universal control.
+But when it is said that the steps of a GOOD man are ordered by the Lord: and He delighteth in his way, 2 there is implied that most special and minute supervision of the life of the righteous which adds one more to the blessed mysteries of the Providence of heaven.
+The New Testament teaches us everywhere that a special supervision is bound up with answers to prayer; and generally that all things work together for good to them that love God: 3 the provision of His Providence carries out the purpose of His grace.
 It is not, however, a doctrine of the New Testament only: it is the gracious teaching of the whole Bible, exhibited in all its narrations and histories, and confirmed by a thousand promises.